Theory of Evolution: Charles Darwin and Natural Selection

 It was in the Galapagos islands where Charles Darwin was inspired to think of the theory of evolution.
 First, evolution started as a hypothesis.
 Years later, it became a theory.
 Charles Darwin stopped in 4 of the 16 Galapagos islands and observed finches.
 Specifically, he noticed finches had different beak shapes on each island.

 He theorized finches adapted for different food sources because of each tiny island climate.
 But a beak didn’t grow longer because the finch tried growing it.
 Instead, it was a random mutation which provided a longer beak.
-This genetic modification have the bird an advantage over the others.
+This genetic modification gave the bird an advantage over the others.
 Then, this trait was passed to its offspring.

 Humans descended from a primate in Africa that existed 25 million years ago.
 This common ancestor split off into groups like monkeys, chimpanzees and gorillas.
 Each group walked into different environments.
 They adapted by facing different situations